 How to fix it?

-First of all, you need to make sure that your system administrators are aware there is a synchronization problem that needs to be resolved.
-Also, your users have to know that the problem is getting fixed and their data is in good hands.
+First, you need to make sure that your system administrators are aware there is a synchronization problem that needs to be resolved.
+Also, your users have to know that the problem is getting fixed, and their data is in good hands.
 Otherwise, they might be afraid that all information has been affected.

 Do you want your users to call their counterparts and find out that some issue information is missing?
 You certainly don’t, right?
 If this happens, your issue synchronization solution will be perceived as unreliable and untrustworthy.
 For this reason, alone, any synchronization should be equipped with a method that informs the user about all issues’ being up-to-date.

 Questions to ask:

 - Is the synchronization status shown in a clear and straightforward way?